 Now medically retired, Lyndon works for the government.
 He also works out at CrossFit with his wife Cindy and enjoys spending time with their two children, Aniyah and Gabriel.

 In the years since his injury, Lyndon has become an accomplished adaptive athlete.
 He hopes to become a certified fitness trainer and offer specialized workout assistance to others with similar injuries.
-It is when he returns home after a long day of working out, however, that Lyndon faces another set of obstacles.
-His current home is located on a hill, making it difficult for him to do outdoor activities with his children.
-The stairs to the second floor are problematic when he needs to tend to his children.
-A mortgage-free, specially adapted home from Homes For Our Troops, built on one level with an open floor plan, will resolve these issues for Lyndon.
-The accessibility and freedom he will have in the new home will also allow him to focus on staying physically fit and being an active member of his community.
+It is when he returns home after a long day of working out, however, that Lyndon faced another set of obstacles.
+His previous home was located on a hill, which made it difficult for him to do outdoor activities with his children.
+The stairs to the second floor were problematic when he needed to tend to his children.
+His specially adapted custom home from Homes For Our Troops, built on one level with an open floor plan, resolves these issues for Lyndon.
+The accessibility and freedom he has in the home allow him to focus on staying physically fit and being an active member of his community.

-Lyndon is choosing to build his home in Gettysburg, Penn., for the community and its excellent school system.
+Lyndon chose to build his home in Gettysburg, Penn., for the community and its excellent school system.